-- a A team either disqualified or refusing to play or to complete a match is deemed to have withdrawn from the competition at that stage. - b If a team so withdraws from the competition at the classification stage: - i the team is deemed to have lost the match in question; - ii the team will be disqualified and will not be ranked in the competition; - iii the team will not be entitled to any FIH World Ranking points for the competition;

-- iv all teams ranked below the team at the time of the withdrawal will be advanced by one place in the final ranking.; - v statistics for the team (other than the result referred to in Regulation 13.2b i) and individual statistics will be retained for all matches played up to and until the point of withdrawal. - 13.3 Depending on the time of withdrawal of a team during the classification stage, FIH reserves the right to determine how a final ranking will be determined. - 13.4 A team which is deemed to withdrawn may be subject to further disciplinary action. - 13.5 A team shall not be deemed to have withdrawn if the inability to play or complete a match it is caused or brought about by an Event of Force Majeure - 13.6 An Event of Force Majeure in these Regulations is meant to cover circumstances beyond the control of a team that is unforeseeable and cannot be resisted and includes but not restricted to: - a Acts of God (such as but not limited to, fires, explosions, earthquakes, drought, tidal waves and floods); - b War, hostilities (whether war is declared or not), invasion, act of foreign enemies, mobilization, requisition or embargo; - c Riot, commotion, strikes, go slows, lock outs, or disorder; - d Acts of terrorism; - e Acts of governments or government authorities (such as, but not limited to, refusal of visas, ministerial orders and travel restrictions). - F COVID related testing protocols arising from FIH or Sport Specific COVID Regulations where applicable in Appendix 9
+- a A team either disqualified or refusing to play or to complete a match is deemed to have withdrawn from the competition at that stage. - b If a team so withdraws from the competition at the classification stage: - i the team is deemed to have lost the match in question; - ii the team will be disqualified and will not be ranked in the competition; - iii the team will not be entitled to any FIH World Ranking points for the competition; - iv all teams ranked below the team at the time of the withdrawal will be advanced by one place in the final ranking.; - v statistics for the team (other than the result referred to in Regulation 13.2b i) and individual statistics will be retained for all matches played up to and until the point of withdrawal. - 13.3 Depending on the time of withdrawal of a team during the classification stage, FIH reserves the right to determine how a final ranking will be determined. - 13.4 A team which is deemed to withdrawn may be subject to further disciplinary action. - 13.5 A team shall not be deemed to have withdrawn if the inability to play or complete a match I is caused or brought about by an Event of Force Majeure - 13.6 An Event of Force Majeure in these Regulations is meant to cover circumstances beyond the control of a team that is unforeseeable and cannot be resisted and includes but not restricted to: - a Acts of God (such as but not limited to, fires, explosions, earthquakes, drought, tidal waves and floods); - b War, hostilities (whether war is declared or not), invasion, act of foreign enemies, mobilization, requisition or embargo; - c Riot, commotion, strikes, go slows, lock outs, or disorder; - d Acts of terrorism; - e Acts of governments or government authorities (such as, but not limited to, refusal of visas, ministerial orders and travel restrictions).